ocopjs/fields/src/types/DateTime/README.md

 | `${path}_utc`    | `Date`      | The timestamp as a native JS-style epoch           |
 | `${path}_offset` | `String`    | The offset component as string                     |

-The `isRequired` config option is enforces by BuonJS only.
+The `isRequired` config option is enforces by OcopJS only.

 ### Knex adapter